-While intrinsic and extrinsic motivation are both forms of motivation, they have important differences.
 The main distinction between intrinsic and extrinsic motivation is that intrinsic motivation involves an internal reason for doing something or pursuing an objective while extrinsic motivation involves an external reason or reward for engaging in an activity or a goal.
+Both can be important for completing tasks and personal development.

 What Is Intrinsic Motivation?

-Intrinsic motivation involves engaging in an activity or doing something despite there being no obvious external rewards.
-A person is doing the activity simply because it is inherently enjoyable to them, aligned with their values, or is something they are interested in.
-He or she is doing the activity for the sake of doing that activity.
+Intrinsic motivation involves doing something despite there being no obvious external rewards.
+A person is engaging in the activity simply because it is inherently enjoyable to them, aligned with their values, or is something they are interested in—doing the activity for the sake of doing that activity.

 Examples of Intrinsic Motivation